 - Guns and ammunition of all kinds are prohibited from residence halls.
-This includes but is not limited to hunting rifles, airsoft guns, paintball guns, pellet guns, orby/orbeez guns, and bb guns. - Bows and arrows, hunting knives (knives exceeding 4 inches in blade length), martial arts weapons, and ammunition are not permitted at any time in the residence halls. - Keeping these items in vehicles is not permitted on University property.
+This includes but is not limited to hunting rifles, non-hunting firearms, airsoft guns, paintball guns, pellet guns, orby/orbeez guns, BB guns. - Bows and arrows, slingshots, hunting knives (knives exceeding 4 inches in blade length), martial arts weapons, and ammunition are not permitted at any time in the residence halls. - Keeping these items in vehicles is not permitted on University property.